 Status of Development of Risk Management System

-First, we have established the Compliance Committee which deliberates, discusses, determines, exchanges information, and liaises on important compliance issues to promote the implementation of company-wide compliance.
-In addition, we have assigned a compliance officer and compliance staff for each department and company to organize a system that meticulously implements compliance at each workplace.
+We have assigned a compliance officer and compliance staff for each department and company to organize a system that meticulously implements compliance at each workplace.
 We also systematically provide education and training for officers and employees on a routine basis as well as raising awareness about compliance through such means as in-house publications as necessary.

 Status of Internal Audits and Auditing by Corporate Auditors

-FHI’s standing corporate auditors (including the standing outside corporate auditors), attend meetings of the Board of Directors and other important meetings, visit work sites, investigate subsidiaries, hear opinions from the internal audit department, and audit the execution of duties by the directors and others based on the audit policy and audit plan established by the Board of Corporate Auditors.
+Our standing corporate auditors (including the standing outside corporate auditors), attend meetings of the Board of Directors and other important meetings, visit work sites, investigate subsidiaries, hear opinions from the internal audit department, and audit the execution of duties by the directors and others based on the audit policy and audit plan established by the Board of Corporate Auditors.
 The non-standing outside corporate auditors attend meetings of the Board of Directors and other important meetings, hear opinions from the internal audit department and the standing corporate auditors, and audit the execution of duties by the directors and others based on the audit policy and audit plan established by the Board of Corporate Auditors.

-FHI has established the Audit Department as an internal auditing organization to implement planned audits of the execution of business operations in each in-house department as well as Group companies inside and outside Japan.
+We have established the Audit Department as an internal auditing organization to implement planned audits of the execution of business operations in each in-house department as well as Group companies inside and outside Japan.
 At the beginning of the fiscal year, the department coordinates its internal audit plan for the fiscal year with the Board of Corporate Auditors’ policy in advance.
 The Audit Department reports the results of all internal audits to the corporate auditors and reports on the status of internal audit activities and exchanges opinions with them on a monthly basis to achieve collaboration.
 The Audit Department also endeavors to strengthen the auditing function in conjunction with audits by the Accounting Auditor.